Microservices implementation.

 Planning

-Often, the planning stage determines whether you’ll win or lose with microservices.
-That’s where you should brace for a marathon and:
+Often, the planning stage determines whether you’ll win or lose with microservices:

 • Define logical divisions for each microservice (i.e., how many modules your monolith can be chopped up into, where they start, and where they end).